-Of course, you’re probably unique, aren’t we all?
-Things that might raise (or decrease) the cost of an inground pool.
-Here’s a list of things that determine the final price of installing an inground pool.
+Of course, you’re one-of-a-kind; aren’t we all?
+Things that can raise (or lower) inground pool costs.
+The following is a list of factors that influence the final price of installing an inground pool.